Web-Dev-Uni-Tutorials/basic-js-application-architectures/README.md

 ```html
 <a href="details.html?id=3">Germany</a>
 ```
-* On page 2 (details.html) the id value from the query string is used to make another Ajax request.
+* On page 2 (details.html) the id value from the query string is used to make another fetch request.
     ```javascript
     const urlParams = new URLSearchParams(window.location.search);
     const id = urlParams.get("id");
-    ajax("data/country"+id+".json",populateContent); //request a JSON file e.g. country3.json
+    loadData("data/country"+id+".json",populateContent); //request a JSON file e.g. country3.json
     ```
 * Each countries details are stored as a separate JSON files, e.g. *country3.json*.
 ```javascript